goto-vulture/Bioinformatics_Textmining/README.md

 ### Technical information

 To make the implementation simple, the in and output will be created in a simple way.
-The name of the input files will be passed trough CLI parameter and the results will be represented as CSV file.
+The name of the input files will be passed trough CLI parameter and the results will be represented as JSON file.

+#### Used libraries

+- *argparse*: Simple and powerful CLI parser.
+Here available on [GitHub](https://github.com/cofyc/argparse).
+- *cJSON*: Lightweight (and beautiful) JSON parser.
+Also available on [GitHub](https://github.com/DaveGamble/cJSON).
+- *TinyTest*: Simple and tiny test suite.
+You can find it here on [GitHub](https://github.com/joewalnes/tinytest).

+---

+### Future features

-A more user-friendly interface is possible.
+- A more user-friendly interface.
+Maybe with a GUI.
 But the priority in this project is low.

----

-### More information

-More information will follow ...

 ---
 <br>